Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Set up the appropriate security standard in AWS Security Hub.
 Upload manual evidence from the on-premises workloads.
 Wait for Security Hub to collect the evidence from the AWS resources.
 Download the list of controls as a .csv file.
 - [ ] Install the Amazon CloudWatch agent on the on-premises workloads.
 Create a CloudWatch dashboard to monitor the on-premises workloads and the AWS resources.
 Run a query on the workloads and resources.
 Download the results.

-### A company’s security team has defined a set of AWS Config rules that must be enforced globally in all AWS accounts the company owns.
+### A company's security team has defined a set of AWS Config rules that must be enforced globally in all AWS accounts the company owns.
 What should be done to provide a consolidated compliance overview for the security team?

 - [ ] Use AWS Organizations to limit AWS Config rules to the appropriate Regions, and then consolidate the Amazon CloudWatch dashboard into one AWS account.
 - [x] Use AWS Config aggregation to consolidate the views into one AWS account, and provide role access to the security team.